eliasson/markuseliasson.se/content/article/bittorrent-client-in-python.md

 _I have truncated the `pieces` attribute heavily in order to make this article more readable._

-The properties here we are interested in is only five:
+For _pieces_ we do not care about all those properties, only these four.

 ```python